omkaracharya/AgileBot/Design/Design.md

     To achieve this functionality, *Taiga Manager* will send the REST request to the Taiga.
 For instance: There is an un-assigned bug/story.
 AgileBot will get the task stats for each user, plus some extra information from Taiga.
 It can then find the work load of each user and accordingly assign the story to the user.

-* **[Git](https://git-scm.com/)** (/ɡɪt/) is a version control system for tracking changes in computer files and **[GitHub](https://github.com/)** is a hosting service for Git repositories to coordinate work on those files among multiple people.
-AgileBot would request GitHub for data like check-in comments, review comments, CD/CI stats, if available using REST APIs.
-This data will be used to provide the status updates of a feature or team member to Team leader or Scrum master
+* **[Git](https://git-scm.com/)** is a version control system for tracking changes in computer files and **[GitHub](https://github.com/)** is a hosting service for Git repositories to coordinate work on those files among multiple people.
+AgileBot would request GitHub for data like check-in comments, review comments, CD/CI stats if available using REST APIs.
+This data will be used to provide the status updates of a feature or team member to Team leader or Scrum master.

 * **[Slack](https://slack.com/)** is a cloud-based set of team collaboration tools and services widely used in especially software industry.
 AgileBot leverages ubiquity and popularity of Slack APIs to act as a trigger for automating the Agile processes.

 * **Bot Reactor Engine** is the core logic component that:
-    1. Decides story points based on the severity/priority of the bugs/features related to it
+    1. Decides story points based on the severity/priority of the bugs/features related to it.
-    2. Assigns stories to users based on their previous story completion stats and level of expertise
+    2. Assigns stories to users based on their previous story completion stats and level of expertise.
-    3. Submits statuses by looking at the user's git commits
+    3. Submits statuses by looking at the user's git commits.
     4. Plans sprints by matching story points with available user quota.

 <!--
-List of REST API's required by event handler.
+List of REST API's required by the event handler.

 *  User Stories